rbrich/xcikit/README.md

 These goals should be achieved by separate libraries:

-- `xci-ui`
 - `xci-widgets`
 - `xci-text`

-When only `xci-text` is to be used, no UI widgets need to be even compiled.
-For just rendering widgets (ie. immediate mode), only `xci-widgets` + `xci-text` are to be used.
-The top-level `xci-ui` will provide UI with input processing, events, callbacks...
+- `xci-graphics`

+The top-level `xci-widgets` provides UI components with event processing.
+It uses text layout engine `xci-text`, which can also be used separately.

-All rendering should go through `xci-graphics` library, which provides adapters for different frameworks and APIs, including low-level OpenGL.
+All rendering goes through `xci-graphics` library, which provides adapters for different frameworks and APIs, including low-level OpenGL.
+This can also be used separately when neither UI nor text rendering is needed.

 Technologies: